Iranian saffron is the best saffron in the world and Iran is one of the pioneer exporters of this product.

 As saffron is expensive, there is also fake saffron in Bazaar.
 Here we explain how to spot the fake saffron:

-2) One of the main methods to identify real saffron from the fake one is to recognize the saffron taste.
+2) One of the main methods to identify real saffron from a fake one is to recognize the saffron taste.
 Real and high-quality saffron always has a sweet smell, not a sweet taste.
 Sometimes profiteers dip saffron in honey or sugar to increase its weight.
 So, if you put saffron on your tongue and feel the sweet taste in your mouth, this is a fake one.
 After all, the original saffron is slightly bitter or sometimes does not have any particular taste.

 3) Another definitive method for identifying the original saffron is its aroma.
-So, you must know the smell of the authentic saffron well.
+So, you must know the smell of authentic saffron well.
 This aroma is a combination of the scents of honey and alfalfa.
 In short, the fresher the saffron is, the sharper its smell is.

-4) Another way to distinguish real saffron from the fake one is by its color.
-To do this, pour a little saffron in warm water, after a short time, the color of the saffron reveals.
+4) Another way to distinguish real saffron from a fake one is by its color.
+To do this, pour a little saffron in warm water, and after a short time, the color of the saffron reveals.
 Now, take the stigmas of saffron out of the water; if the saffron is original, the stigmas’ primary color has not changed much.
-But in fake saffron, after removing them from the water, you see that the color of stigmas is wholly lost.
+But in fake saffron, after removing them from the water, you see that the color of the stigmas is wholly lost.

 Besides, the original saffron has a slower coloring speed, so if the color saffron reveals quickly, it is fake.